mamorobotics/Seamoth/README.md

 <img src="https://pbs.twimg.com/media/EwqlbkAVcAI7Y3w.jpg:large" alt="Pat Presley on Twitter: Submersible I  designed for the game Subnautica.
 It was a great project to work on."/>

-Designed By: Miles Contopoulos (Year of 2025)
+Designed By: The MHS Tiger Sharks

 ## Resources: